On Post-Selection Inference in A/B Tests

 Results in Table~\ref{tab:sim1}.
-Normal prior is the simplest and we expect many existed methods such as J-S shrinkage can do well.
+Gaussian prior is the simplest and we expect many existing methods such as J-S shrinkage to do well.
 In this setting, we saw about 15.2\% cases passed $p-$value 5\% threshold and 6.5\% passed 1\%.
 Our main observations are the following.
 First, all methods improved upon unadjusted prediction.
-Second, CMLE showed the worst RMSE.
-Its confidence interval coverages are 100\% but with variance ratio of 4 to 6.
+Second, CMLE showed higher RMSE.
+Its confidence interval coverage is 100\% but with variance ratio of 4 to 6.
 This means the high coverage is at the cost of much wider intervals.
 As expected, CMLE confidence interval can be wildly asymmetric when the cutoff threshold is closer to the observed $\Delta$.
 Numerical stability of CMLE confidence interval remains an issue.
 Based on its poor RMSE, we did not seek to further improve its stability.
-Third, not surprisingly, EB with Gaussian prior showed good performance and with 1000 training data it is very close to the theoretical best.
+Third, not surprisingly, EB with Gaussian prior showed good performance, and with 1000 training data it is very close to the theoretical best.
 But Ghidorah performed almost the same, as did Huber prior.
-Their performance for 100 training points is already close to EB with normal prior.
-Lastly, RwES methods weren't as good as EB methods.
+Their performance for 100 training points is already close to EB with Gaussian prior.
+RwES methods weren't as good as EB methods.
 GBT's performance improved significantly with increased training data.
-TARwES significantly improved upon RwES, and was at par with Ghidorah and Normal EB for 1000 training data.
+TARwES significantly improved upon RwES, and was at par with Ghidorah and Gaussian EB for 1000 training data.
 Lastly, NEST method showed the worst RMSE and yielded slightly undercovered confidence interval in general but the performance improves with larger training set, which indicates that a non-parametric method does require more samples to perform accurate inference.